…these are archetypes – characters defined by generic traits that explain what they stand for and what motivates their actions.

-Just as fictional characters are written according to broadly defined paradigms that help us understand their actions, a brand archetype is a way of framing a brand – its symbology, values, behaviours, messages – in a persona, thus making it more recognisable and relatable to target audiences.
+Just as fictional characters are written according to broadly defined paradigms that help us understand their actions, a brand archetype is a way of presenting a brand – its symbology, values, behaviours, messages – as a persona, thus making it more recognisable and relatable to target audiences.

 The 12 brand archetypes

 As a brand archetype, Magicians make dreams come true and – hey presto – make problems disappear.
 They do things, both big and small, that amaze and transform.

 Intelligent and knowledgeable, magicians have access to secret information, the dissemination of which adds value to customers and positions the brand as problem-solving or wish-fulfilling transformers.